garbastidas/globant-university-final-project/README.md

 ### Introduction

-This repository contains a UML Class Diagram which tries to illustrate the best way to design the required program.
+This repository contains a (UML Class Diagram)[University Final Project.pdf] which tries to illustrate the best way to design the required program.
 Additionally, files contain the developed program divided into two packages: models and principal.
 The first stores the classes that compose all program structure, while the second one has the main class which controls the execution and menu.

 ### Packages